m3uzz/icon_picker/README.md

 [![pub package](https://img.shields.io/pub/v/icon_picker.svg)](https://pub.dartlang.org/packages/icon_picker)

 A Flutter widget to show an icon collection to pick.\
-This widget extend TextField and has a similar bihavior as TextFormField
+This widget extend TextField and has a similar behavior as TextFormField

 ## Usage